AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 # Identifying-cardiac-drug-effects-using-StreaMRAK

 ## Data
 - Data can be accessed in two ways.
+### From data file stored in git LFS
-Either generated using the main_generate_data.py or by downloading the git large file system (git LFS) and unzipping the file BeelerReuter_idx[1, 3].zip.
+  - Download the git large file system (git LFS), then pull this gitrepository and unzip the file BeelerReuter_idx[1, 3].zip.
 ### Generate data
- - Run main_generate_data.py to generate the beeler-reuter AP traces over a domain
+ - Run main_generate_data.py to generate the beeler-reuter AP traces over a domain.
+ - The generated data will be stored in the folder Data/BeelerReuter_idx[1, 3]

 ## Using StreaMRAK and FALKON
 ### Train models